-Breast-feeding.
+Breast-feeding

-In animal studies, risperidone and 9-hydroxy-risperidone were excreted in the milk.
-It has been demonstrated that risperidone and 9-hydroxy-risperidone are also excreted in human breast milk.
-There are no data available on adverse reactions in breast-feeding infants.
-Therefore, the advantage of breast-feeding should be weighed against the potential risks for the child.
-Fertility.
+In animal studies, risperidone and 9-hydroxy-risperidone are excreted in the milk.
+It has been demonstrated that risperidone and 9-hydroxy-risperidone are also excreted in human breast milk in small quantities.
+In some cases, 4.3% of the dose administered by the mother was determined in breast milk as the active antipsychotic fraction of the active substance.
+If taking the drug is necessary, breastfeeding should be discontinued.